Medicare Insurance Plans in the state of Maine

-Similar to the Extra Help program, you can qualify for the Maine Rx Plus program, which helps reduce the costs of prescription drugs for those who qualify.
-If you qualify for this program, you could save up to 15% on brand name drugs and up to 60% on generic drugs.
+Similar to the Extra Help program, you may qualify for the Maine Rx Plus program, which helps reduce the costs of prescription drugs for those who qualify.
+If you qualify for this program, you could save up to 15% on brand name prescription drugs and up to 60% on generic prescription drugs.

 *Data from Medicare.gov